zlogic/vogon-go/README.md

 Simple web-based personal finance tracker using

-* jQuery and Bootstrap 4 on client-side
+* Plain Javascript and Bulma CSS on client-side
 * Go on the server side
 * Badger key-value DB for data storage